 In the conformation dog show ring dogs are judged at the trot because with its regular 2 time rhythm it's the best pace to show up any lameness or irregularity in movement.
 Badly conformed dogs can not trot without effort.
 It's so important that I'll say it again - BADLY CONFORMED DOGS TROT WITH MORE EFFORT

-Experienced breeder should not need an XRay to tell them if their dogs have great hips or sound elbows!
+Experienced breeders should not need an XRay to tell them if their dogs have great hips or sound elbows.

 Cobberdogs should appear to float across the ground with ease, and their footfall should be light and airy.
 Any stilted movement, or pounding on the ground instantly tells us that the dog is not correctly constructed and therefore does not have Form to Function.
 These stilted moving, or pounding - the - ground dogs, are the dogs who are most likely to develop problems in limbs, joints and backs, and who are most likely to develop OCD's even as young dogs and arthritis as they age.